What is Zika?

 About 80% of people who are infected with Zika virus do not become sick.
 For the 20% who do become sick, the most common symptoms include fever, an itchy rash, joint pain, conjunctivitis (red eyes), headache, and muscle pain.
 The illness is usually mild and the symptoms typically last several days to a week.

 How soon do symptoms occur?

 Symptoms, if present, can appear within 3 to 14 days after exposure to Zika virus.

 How dangerous is Zika?

-Zika virus infection during pregnancy can cause microcephaly and other severe birth defects.
-This does not mean that all women who have Zika virus infection during pregnancy will have babies with health problems.
+Zika virus infection during pregnancy can cause the fetus to develop microcephaly and/or other severe birth defects.
 Microcephaly is a birth defect in which a baby’s head is much smaller than expected.
-Some babies that were infected with Zika may be born with a normal size head, but have slowed head growth and later develop microcephaly.
-Other birth defects in fetuses and infants include damage to the brain, vision problems, hearing loss, limb defects, and slowed growth or development.
-In a small number of infected people, there have also been reports of neurologic syndromes, such as Guillain‐Barré Syndrome.
-Studies are underway to learn more about health conditions associated with Zika virus and the effects of Zika virus infection during pregnancy.
+CDC estimates 6% of babies born to moms with Zika during pregnancy will have Zika-associated birth defects, such as damage to the brain, eye damage, and/or microcephaly at birth.
+An estimated 9% of babies born to moms with Zika during pregnancy can have neurodevelopment abnormalities such as hearing loss, limb defects, seizures, microcephaly after birth, and slowed growth or development.
+In a small number of infected people, there have also been reports of neurologic syndromes, such as Guillain‐Barré Syndrome (GBS).
+Ongoing studies are investigating the connection between GBS and Zika.

 What special precautions should pregnant women take to prevent Zika?

 Pregnant women should not travel to areas with risk of Zika.
-For a map of where Zika is occurring, see CDC’s Zika webpage: http://www.cdc.gov/zika/geo/index.html.
-If a pregnant woman must travel to an area with risk of Zika, she should talk to her healthcare provider and take the following steps to prevent Zika infection:
+For a map of where Zika is occurring, see CDC’s Zika webpage at http://www.cdc.gov/zika/geo/index.html.
+If a pregnant woman must travel to an area where there is a risk of Zika, she should talk to her healthcare provider and take the following steps to prevent Zika infection:

 Prevent mosquito bites